Sahil-Rajwar-2004/nvim-lua-config/README.md

 ### ***I mean pure LUA***

+## Notes you should take:
+* NeoVim version >= 0.8 (mine is 0.9.5), I would recommend you to go for version 0.9 or above, click here 👉 [download](https://github.com/neovim/neovim/releases)
+* file structure matters
+* you should know what you are doing

 ## ***Installation***
 ### Asumming that you already have NeoVim version >= 0.8 or above
 1. you need to install `packer.nvim` (required) source 👉 [wbthomason/packer.nvim](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart)